 - Not enough nesting boxes.
 Ideally, provide 1 nesting box per 4 hens.
 Because, if there aren’t enough boxes, the hens will crowd into the same box, and break eggs.

 - Provide plenty of soft nesting material in the nesting boxes.
 If the material is squished down and flattened, the eggs could get broken.
 So make sure to change nesting material as needed.

-- Make sure the coop is dark where the birds lay eggs.
-Because, hens prefer laying eggs in the dark.
-So, to discourage non-laying actions in the coop, organize the nesting boxes along the inner-most wall, where it’s darkest.
+- Make sure the coop is dark where the birds lay eggs, because hens prefer laying in the dark.
+So, to discourage non-laying actions in the coop, organize nesting boxes along the inner-most wall, where it’s darkest.
 You can also add curtains to nesting boxes.
 And remove artificial light, if you have it.

-Now that we’ve covered the reasons why they do what they do, let’s go over how to stop chickens from eating their own eggs.
+Now that I’ve covered the reasons why they do what they do, I’ll go over how to stop chickens from eating their own eggs.

 How To Stop Chickens From Eating Their Own Eggs